navoditbharat/navoditbharat/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Shopping website
+- 🔭 I’m currently working in Samsung Research and Development, Delhi
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 currently working in Full Stack using MERN.
 - 👯 I’m looking to collaborate on Front end and Back end projects
 - 💬 Ask me about a trip to himalyas
-- 📫 How to reach me: navoditbharat@gmail.com or mohitdhaka281@gmail.com
+- 📫 How to reach me: navoditbharat@gmail.com
 - 😄 Pronouns: He/Him